AI

 then two floors below and mouse clicking and responding is well

-nigh impossible so this particular security check fails.
+nigh impossible without a delay so this particular security check

 Maybe I can use my landline